1 of 3

 Hemoperfusion

 Advanced blood purification therapy for removing toxins and inflammatory mediators.
-Uses whole blood (not plasma like in DFPP).
-For hemoperfusion you need neck vein access, because the procedure requires strong blood flow.
+Hemoperfusion uses whole blood (not plasma like in DFPP) and an adsorption cartridge.

 Hemoperfusion (HP) is a medical treatment that involves passing the patient's blood through a device containing an adsorbent material that removes toxic substances.

-Because the patient loses only a small volume of blood in the filter, no donor plasma is required.
+Because this is a selective method and the patient loses only a small volume of blood in the filter, no donor plasma is required.

 What Hemoperfusion Removes